-If you are of pension age or have three or more children you may be entitled to Housing Benefit to help pay your rent if you rent your home and your income and savings are below a certain level.
+If you are of pension age you may be entitled to Housing Benefit to help pay your rent if you rent your home and your income and savings are below a certain level.

 We cannot accept any new applications for Housing Benefit unless you are of pension age.
 You can still apply for a Council Tax Reduction even if you do not qualify for Housing Benefit.

 Don’t delay – if you think you will qualify apply now or you may lose out.

 How to apply

 You can download the Housing and Council Tax Benefit application form (PDF 480Kb) or obtain a form and further advice by calling the Housing Benefit section or visiting any of our Customer Service Centres.

 If you are already entitled to certain state benefits we may not need to verify your details because this will already have been done by DWP.